 How ethical is E.l.f?

-E.l.f, a make up, skincare and health and beauty brand owned by TPG Capital, has been researched and assessed by The Good Shopping Guide.
-The brand receives a below-benchmark Good Shopping Guide ethical score in our Ethical Skincare Ratings Table and therefore passes our ethical benchmark as a good ethical brand.
+E.l.f, a make up, skincare and health and beauty brand, has been researched and assessed by The Good Shopping Guide.
+The brand receives a below-benchmark Good Shopping Guide ethical score in our Ethical Skincare Ratings Table and therefore does not meet our ethical benchmark for a good ethical brand.

 Is E.l.f Cruelty-Free?